eezstreet/SWATEliteForce/README.md

 - Officers may now take cover and crouch
 - Doors breached with the shotgun are not "swung open."
 Only C2 can "blast a door open."
 - Broken doors can now be closed and wedged
-- Shotguns no longer show the Pick Lock or Deploy C2 fire interfaces - firing will try to blast open the door instead.
+- Shotguns (except ones that fire beanbags) no longer show the Pick Lock or Deploy C2 fire interfaces - firing will try to blast open the door instead.
 - C2 can now break door alarms
 - The equipment menu has been changed to use dropdown boxes for the weapon and ammo types.
 It has a category system to pick weapons easier.
 - Added advanced information panel to Armor equipment tab - it shows armor rating and what special protection the armor provides.